I'll take just a minute from you 😇

 What you'll learn

-- The complete guide to playing the Benko Gambit covering all crucial variations move-by-move and their ideas.
+- A full repertoire to play the Benko Gambit, covering all crucial variations and sidelines, move-by-move.

 - How to play with a pawn deficit but happy pieces.

 - The main idea behind the Benko Gambit (1.d4 Nf6 2.c4 c5 3.d5 b5)

 - How to grab the initiative with Black?

 - How to counter White's 3rd move alternatives in this opening instead of 3.d5.